Learning and scoring Gaussian latent variable causal models with unknown additive interventions: Synthetic and real experiments

-We include two latent variables in the model as was discovered in \cite{water} (e.g $\bar{h} = 2$) and supply the observational and interventional data to the \dirlik procedure.
-After holdout-validation, we identify a causal graph with $9$ edges as shown in Figure~\ref{fig:reservoirs}(a).
-The connections are between pairs of reservoirs with at least of these commonalities: a) similar hydrological attributes (e.g. hydrological zone and elevation), b) coordinated management by a district or a state-wide project, and c) similar usages (e.g. hydropower generation).
-For example, the reservoirs New Melones (NML), Don Pedro (NP), New Exchequer (EXC) and Pine Flat (PNF) are all in the San Joaquin district.
+Unlike the protein expression dataset, no candidate DAGs are available a priori for the reservoir dataset.
+Thus, we employ GES on the first environment (normal period) to obtain a collection of `starting point' DAGs.
+These DAGs are then supplied to Algorithm~\ref{algo:structure_learning}, where the number of latent variables $\bar{h}$ as well as the regularization parameters $\lambda,\gamma$ are selected via holdout validation with a $(70\%,30\%)$ training and validation set split for $10$ different random splits.
+For each split, we obtain a causal model and a corresponding equivalence class and then choose the model that obtains the best likelihood score on the overall data.
+The optimally scoring model consists of two latent variables ($\bar{h} = 2$) and an interventional equivalence class presented in Figure~\ref{fig:reservoirs}a.
+The connections in the learned DAG are between pairs of reservoirs with at least one of these commonalities: i) similar hydrological attributes (e.g. hydrological zone and elevation) and ii) coordinated management by a district or a state-wide project.
+For example, the reservoirs New Melones (NML), Don Pedro (NP), New Exchequer (EXC), and Pine Flat (PNF) are all in the San Joaquin district.
 Further, Shasta (SHA), Trinity (CLE), Oroville (ORO) and Folsom (FOL) are in the network of Central Valley and State Water projects and their reservoir operations are coordinated.
-Finally, Almanor (ALM) and Trinity (CLE) are primarily used for hydroelectric power generation.
-Specifically, the Pacific Gas $\&$ Electric Company owns Almanor and has historically negotiated with Trinity Public Utilities District that use water from Trinity to generate electricity.

-For comparison, we obtain \dirlik estimates when no latent variables are included in the model.
-The model we obtain after holdout-validation contains $14$ edges as shown in Figure~\ref{fig:reservoirs}(b).
-Unlike the structure with latent variables, the model without latent variables contains many spurious edges: namely connections between pairs of reservoirs that are geographically far apart (e.g. Oroville - Pine Flat and Trinity - New Melones).
-The same phenomena was also noted in \cite{water} in the context of undirected graphical models.